For striking U.S. refinery workers, Shell shows a new face

 "The chances of there being an agreement are that of a snowball in hell," one of them complained as the deadline imposed by the expiring contract loomed.

-Officials from Royal Dutch Shell Plc (RDSa.L)(RDSa.N), the lead negotiator for the oil companies, were repeatedly saying it would be too hard to meet the union's demands for a new three-year contract to lift pay and tighten safety practices, several union officials told Reuters.
+Officials from Royal Dutch Shell Plc, the lead negotiator for the oil companies, were repeatedly saying it would be too hard to meet the union's demands for a new three-year contract to lift pay and tighten safety practices, several union officials told Reuters.

 But what most frustrated the United Steelworkers union (USW) was something they had never seen before: an intransigent Shell.

-The USW had always viewed Shell as the most flexible of the big oil companies, much easier to negotiate with than Exxon Mobil Corp (XOM.N) or Marathon Petroleum Corp (MPC.N).
+The USW had always viewed Shell as the most flexible of the big oil companies, much easier to negotiate with than Exxon Mobil Corp or Marathon Petroleum Corp.
 In fact, the union picks the company to head up negotiations and specifically chose Shell this year for its perceived flexibility.

 "We were very, very shocked," USW International President Leo Gerard said about Shell's decision to cut off talks on Sunday.